double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/11-ADR-001 - Target OS Prioritization.md

 ---

 > **Summary:**
-> ADR 11-001 defines the initial OS support boundary for Nexus.
+> ADR 11-001 defines the initial OS support boundary for AgOpenNext.
 > Windows and Linux are the only officially developed and supported platforms at this time.
 > Future expansions will require separate ADRs and formal PFWG approval.